-The design of this modular building with bolted steel structure permits its extension as well as its complete dismanteling according to the future needs.
-Thanks to its high degree of prefabrication a short construction phase could be guaranteed.
-The contrast of the glazed parts of the façade and the black rock wool panels create spectacular light effects.
+The design of this modular building with a bolted steel structure permits its extension as well as its complete dismantling according to future needs.
+Thanks to a high degree of prefabrication, a short construction phase could be guaranteed.
+The contrast of the glazed parts of the facade and the black rock wool panels create spectacular light effects.

-As if it were a sculpture, the design started from an orthogonal metal prism, being eroded by the constant nearby presence of the Bay of Biscay.
+As if it were a sculpture, the design began from an orthogonal metal prism being eroded by the constant nearby presence of the Bay of Biscay.
 This process came to fruition in a building that looks out towards the sea, with a large crenellated glass facade.

 To the south, towards the city, the building is much less permeable, framing and enclosing the building’s arrival plaza.
 From here, the project is collocated and assembled in a series of modules of varying volume and length.

 The new Cruise Terminal comprises a single storey, but in section, a series of projections reveal large skylights that capture the northern light.

 Drawing on the work of the most internationally renowned Basque sculptors, the architect played with the concepts of substantiality and void, inserting the Terminal programme into one of the modules, retaining the emptiness of the others as various lounges in which to await the vessel.